Blank LabelsCustom Labels

 How to Print Amazon Transparency Labels Yourself

 Printing your Transparency labels can help facilitate your workflow and give you more control over your current label designs.
-However, Amazon provides two ways to generate Transparency codes that you can print on demand.
-For each method, you will need access to a thermal transfer printer and the appropriate roll labels.
+Brands can use either direct thermal or thermal transfer printers, depending on their durability requirements and environment.
+Amazon provides two ways to generate Transparency codes:

 Transparency In-Plant Printing (IPP)

-Using Amazon's Self-Serve portal, you can download PDF images of your labels to print as needed.
+Using Amazon's Self-Serve portal, you can download PDF images of your labels and print in-house using one of the following sizes:

 RL4625 1.75" x 0.75" - 1" core